daisysendermoon/historic-weather-app/README.md

 ./gradlew bootRun

-A more staightforward way to run the application is that from any linux/mac, you can run:
+A more staightforward way to run the application is that from any linux/mac, on any terminal, you can run:

 java -jar historic-weather-0.0.1-SNAPSHOT.jar